 Changing the flour used in a starter is like when you change the washing powder at home and everyone gets itchy.
-A week later and, you know it’ll be fine, but for a few days the new bacteria upsets the balance on our skin.
+A week later and it’ll be fine, but for a few days, the new bacteria upsets the balance on our skin.

 The same thing happens when you change the flour in a sourdough, its ecosystem needs a few days to adapt.
 This changing-over period can make the sourdough watery.
 Once the starter has taught itself to produce the right enzymes it returns to being healthy.

 Yes, a wet sourdough starter, providing it is active, perfectly fine to use.
 Expect it to be less sour, which you may (or may not) prefer!
 You will also need to lower the amount of water used in most sourdough recipes – this is important!

 If you follow my beginner’s sourdough bread recipe, you will find that lowering the water from 180, to 165 grams works well.